What Makes Your Property Value Increase? 12 Key Factors to Watch

 Historic preservation

 Contrary to popular belief, historic preservation can also improve the value of a home, despite the reduced renovation potential.
+Historic homes tend to have a higher property value.

 2. Supply and demand

 The basic law of supply and demand has a major effect on the housing market.
-Simply put, as the housing supply decreases or as demand rises, creating an inventory shortage, home values go up.
+Simply put, as the housing supply decreases or as demand rises, this creates an inventory shortage, causing home values to go up.
+A real estate inventory shortage means that there are fewer sellers than there are buyers.

 3. Real estate comps